Amulyapriyaeamani/flowpay-fraud-risk-sql-analysis/docs/05_analysis_plan.md

 Refund rate

-Payment method distribution (UPI, wallet, cards)
+Payment method distribution (UPI, Wallet, Cards)

-Goal:
+Goal

 Identify whether platform growth is stable and detect any unusual spikes or drops in activity.

-Business value:
+Business Value

-Provides a high-level view of platform performance before deep investigation.
+Provides a high-level view of platform performance before deeper investigation begins.

 2. Payment Performance Analysis

-Next, we analyze how well the payment system is functioning.
+Next, the analysis focuses on how well the payment system is functioning.

-Key checks:
+Key Checks

 Failure rate by payment method